 captured by the 77th.
 The column moved on to Frankfort, the state capitol and past, camping at the battle site of Perryville

 on October 11, only days after that battle had taken place, arriving at Nashville November 7th.

-October 24, Gen. Buell was replaced by General William S. Rosecrans and the area of occupied eastern TN and northern
+October 24, Gen. Buell was replaced by General William S. Rosecrans and the area of occupied eastern TN and northern AL and

 Gen. George H. Thomas as commander of the center, Gen. McCook the right wing and Gen. Crittenden the left wing.
 McCook's wing